sketchplugins/plugin-directory/README.md

 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre J. Joshkun: Clear export options for all elements on all pages in a Sketch file.
 - [Clear Styles](https://github.com/nathco/clear-styles), by Nathan Rutzky: Sketch.app plugin for clearing all layer style properties.
 - [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
+- [Click-Thru Prototype](https://github.com/markhorgan/click-thru-prototype), by Mark Horgan: Generates a HTML click-through prototype of your responsive website design.
 - [Clipboard Fill](https://github.com/scottsavarie/clipboard-fill), by Scott Savarie: Sketch plugin to paste an image from your clipboard as the fill for any shape
 - [Coffee Slice](https://github.com/kivygogh/coffee-slice), by goudan: A Sketch plugin to make the standard slicing with a user-given viewBox size automatically and creating multiple sizes(1x/2x/3x) of your slices, you can choose to autosave in a path or not.
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.